MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 ![KubernetesCluster TerraformResource](../img/posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK/KubernetesCluster.png)

-In order to use the Kubernetes TerraformResource you have to add it to `main.ts`.
-First add the classes as a dependency to you imports using `import { AzurermProvider, KubernetesCluster} from './.gen/providers/azurerm'`.
+In order to use the Kubernetes `TerraformResource` declare the class in `main.ts`.
+First add the dependency to the imports using `import { AzurermProvider, KubernetesCluster} from './.gen/providers/azurerm'`.

 The `main.ts` could look somewhat like this: